Prostatic acid phosphatase: Pain suppression

 A study at the University of North Carolina and University of Helsinki suggested that PAP could have potent antinociceptive, antihyperalgesic, and antiallodynic effects that last longer than morphine.
 One dose of PAP lasted for up to three days, much longer than the five hours gained with a single dose of morphine.
 When in distress, nerve cells release a chemical known as adenosine triphosphate (ATP) which in turn invokes a painful sensation.
 ATP is broken down into AMP (adenosine monophosphate), which PAP converts into adenosine, a molecule known to suppress pain.

 History

-PSAP was the first useful serum tumour marker and emerged in the 1940s and 1950s.
+PAP was the first useful serum tumour marker and emerged in the 1940s and 1950s.